 Cafes & Bars ($15 - $30): I personally did not try this but it is recommended to get the Swiss Coupon Pass which comes with 100 coupons offering discounts on not only dining but also attraction entrances and tours.
 Keep a close eye on lunch promos and happy hours.

 Restaurants ($30 and up): If you are in the mood to splurge on eating out, Switzerland is the right place to be.
-From a long list of Michelin-starred restaurants, to a dining experience on mountain top, you will find yourself spoiled for choice.
+From a long list of Michelin-starred restaurants, to a dining experience on a mountaintop, you will find yourself spoiled for choice.
 Price-wise, the sky's the limit.
 My personal preference is to dine at the hotel restaurants, and both Morosani and Silvana did not disappoint.
-I still think about the Pöstli, a delicious beef carpaccio, sometimes.
+I still think about Pöstli, and their delicious beef carpaccio, sometimes.

 Things to Do

 Skiing: Switzerland has some of the most dramatic snowy mountains I’ve ever seen.
 In Davos, prepay for your lift tickets online to get a discount, and enjoy skiing (with real snow!) at Parsenn, Pischa, Madrisa, Rinerhorn, and Jakobshorn.
 Matterhorn, the world famous mountain peak, offers skiing opportunities all year round.
 As for the experts, Verbier is highly recommended for its challenging high-altitude terrain.

 Hiking & Trailing: These are perfect activities if you are in Switzerland in the summer!
 I personally recommend Edelweissweg and Stellisee in Zermatt, while others rave about Mt.
 Pilatus which offers a gorgeous Swiss Alps view at the top.
 As for a leisure hike, check out Mt.
 Rigi.
 There are a great many more, but these can get you started!